 Through the CARES Act and the National Endowment for the Humanities (NEH), Delaware Humanities has funds available for redistribution to organizations committed to the humanities that have faced financial hardship due to the coronavirus.

 - These grants were for up to $10,000.

 - These grants are for operating expenses only.
 No match is required.
 Please see NEH Restrictions below for additional limitations on use of funding.

 - Organizations will be required to sign a Grant Agreement upon notification of funding and submit a Final Report by September 30, 2020.
-Organizations will also be required to write a letter to their state and federal delegates.
+Organizations will be required submit photographs.
 Delaware Humanities may also request occasional progress reports.